 Robert Newsome: The co-organizer of Fluke for these many years (with Dean), Newsome won’t just be manning the door or the merch station or pointing you toward the cake (there’s always cake, both vegan and not).
 He also usually has copies of his wrestling zine, The Atomic Elbow, now into its 25th issue.
 Over the years, it’s featured comics from folks like Box Brown—who later wrote a whole book on Andre the Giant and now has a new one about Andy Kaufman—Evan Dorkin, Jarrett Williams and others.

 Klon Waldrip: Former Video Library and Vision Video employee Waldrip really knows his stuff about movies, and he’s put out zines (both comics and non-comics) about cult films, but he’s also been drawing his “Power Profiles” series for years.
 On Instagram at @powerprofiles or available in print form (including probably at Fluke), they’re one-page bios of people like Jean Seberg, Bushwick Bill, Dolores Huerta, Katherine Dunham and more, each hand-lettered and illustrated with a big picture of the subject.

 The great thing about Fluke is that, even if you think you’re only going to fanboy out about one comics creator, you’re almost guaranteed to discover a new one while you’re there.
 There are professionals and amateurs, kids and grown-ups, publishers and self-publishers, people who write and people who draw, plus buttons, stickers, toys, comics-themed jewelry and plenty more.
 You can find a full list of vendors at flukeisawesome.blogspot.com with links to their websites, unless said websites do not exist, in which case the link goes to a YouTube video of monster trucks.

-Mini-comics, zines and independent publications by comic artists, underground publishers and enthusiasts.
-See Story on p.
-14.
+Browse a large selection of mini-comics, zines and independent publications by comic artists, underground publishers and enthusiasts.